+The sequence numbers that you see above indicate the length of the database.
+For example, 157 is the total number of bytes in the database (excluding itself).
+Likewise, 84 is the total number of bytes in the SPP service (again excluding itself).

 WICED Studio 6.2 – BT Designer Bugs

-In WICED Studio 6.2 the BT Designer generates projects with missing includes.
-To get rid of these warnings you will need to add
+In WICED Studio 6.2, BT Designer generates projects with missing includes.
+To get rid of these warnings you will need to add:

 #include “wiced_bt_stack.h”